awsdocs/amazon-appstream2-developer-guide/doc_source/home-folders.md

 ### Home Folder Content Synchronization<a name="home-folders-content-synchronization"></a>

 When home folders are enabled, AppStream 2\.0 creates a unique folder for each user in which to store their content\.
-The folder is created as a unique Amazon S3 prefix that uses a hash of the user name within an S3 bucket for your AWS account and Region\.
+The folder is created as a unique Amazon S3 prefix that uses a hash of the user name within an S3 bucket for your Amazon Web Services account and Region\.
 After AppStream 2\.0 creates the home folder in Amazon S3, it copies the accessed content in that folder from the S3 bucket to the fleet instance\.
 This enables the user to access their home folder content quickly, from the fleet instance, during their streaming session\.
 Changes that you make to a user’s home folder content in an S3 bucket and that the user makes to their home folder content on a fleet instance are synchronized between Amazon S3 and AppStream 2\.0 as follows\.

-1. At the beginning of a user’s AppStream 2\.0 streaming session, AppStream 2\.0 catalogs the home folder files that are stored for that user in the Amazon S3 bucket for your AWS account and Region\.
+1. At the beginning of a user’s AppStream 2\.0 streaming session, AppStream 2\.0 catalogs the home folder files that are stored for that user in the Amazon S3 bucket for your Amazon Web Services account and Region\.

 1. A user’s home folder content is also stored on the AppStream 2\.0 fleet instance from which they stream\.
 When a user accesses their home folder on the AppStream 2\.0 fleet instance, the list of cataloged files is displayed\.